 Fresh from the Field

-Take a short walk, or ride the hay wagon (weekends only) to the Christmas tree field where we offer you the opportunity to cut down your own tree.
+Take a short walk, or ride the hay wagon (weekends only) to the Christmas tree field where you have the opportunity to cut down your own tree.
 We provide bow saws and measure sticks --you provide the muscle!
 Sorry, no chain saws permitted.
-Scotch Pine trees ranging from 6 foot - 9.5 foot are available this year.
-Prices in the field start at $7.00 per foot.
+Scotch Pine trees ranging from 6 foot - 9 foot are available this year.
+Prices in the field start at $7.50 per foot.
 See the Choose-n-Cut price sheet located here.

-If your muscles need a break, simply browse through the lanes of five varieties of Pre-Cut trees that are already tagged.
+If your muscles need a break, simply browse through the lanes of four varieties of Pre-Cut trees that are already tagged.
 Each tag is marked with the variety, height and price.
-We offer Fraser Fir, Douglas Fir, Canaan Fir, Concolor Fir and Blue Spruce in sizes ranging from 6-13 foot.
+We offer Fraser Fir, Canaan Fir, Balsam Fir and Meyers Spruce in sizes ranging from 6-13 foot.
 Check out Tree School (below) to discover the characteristics of each type of tree to select the perfect variety for your family.
 The Pre-Cut Price Sheet is located here.

 Selecting the perfect tree for your family is the hardest part!
 Once that is done, we’ll provide full service to get your tree ready for transport and installation in your home.
 A member of our red-aproned team will put your tree on a vibrating tree shaker, removing most of the loose needles.
 Every pre-cut tree will be fresh-cut giving you three to six hours before you need to get the trunk into water.
 Next, we’ll put it through a baler, which envelopes your tree with strong nylon netting, compacting the branches for easy transport and entry into your home.